alondj/Mesh_R-CNN_Computer_Vision_project/README.md

 ### Train

-We provide 2 scipts in order to train the model train_backbone in order to train a backbone feature extractor for the GCN and train in order to train backbone+GCN at the same time
+We provide 2 scripts in order to train the model train_backbone in order to train a backbone feature extractor for the GCN and train in order to train backbone+GCN at the same time